Phillips curve: Stagflation

 More recent research suggests that there is a moderate trade-off between low-levels of inflation and unemployment.
-Work by George Akerlof, William Dickens, and George Perry, implies that if inflation is reduced from two to zero percent, unemployment will be permanently increased by 1.5 percent.
-This is because workers generally have a higher tolerance for real wage cuts than nominal ones.
+Work by George Akerlof, William Dickens, and George Perry, implies that if inflation is reduced from two to zero percent, unemployment will be permanently increased by 1.5 percent because workers have a higher tolerance for real wage cuts than nominal ones.
 For example, a worker will more likely accept a wage increase of two percent when inflation is three percent, than a wage cut of one percent when the inflation rate is zero.

-Today
+Modern application

-Most economists no longer use the Phillips curve in its original form because it was shown to be too simplistic.
-This can be seen in a cursory analysis of US inflation and unemployment data from 1953–92.
-There is no single curve that will fit the data, but there are three rough aggregations—1955–71, 1974–84, and 1985–92—each of which shows a general, downwards slope, but at three very different levels with the shifts occurring abruptly.
+Most economists no longer use the Phillips curve in its original form because it was too simplistic, failing to address the stagflation crisis of the 1970s.
+A cursory analysis of US inflation and unemployment data from 1953 to 1992 shows no single curve will fit the data, but there are three rough aggregations—1955–71, 1974–84, and 1985–92—each of which shows a general, downwards slope, but at three very different levels with the shifts occurring abruptly.
 The data for 1953–54 and 1972–73 do not group easily, and a more formal analysis posits up to five groups/curves over the period.